 1. An irresistibly strong opening:

-To kickstart a productive, professional conversation, you need an equally interesting and compelling opening.
+To kickstart a productive, professional conversation, you need an equally interesting and compelling opening line.

-b) Make it easy for them to make a positive decision.
+b) make it easier for them to make a positive decision.

 - “My research shows that your company is in the process of … ”